rgligora/rgligora/README.md

 - 👀 I’m a student @ FER Zagreb, Croatia.
 Interested in Cyber Security, Web Development, ML and AI.
-- 📫 How to reach me:
+- 📫 How to reach me: flag{rgligora}
-Instagram: @roko.gligora
+- Instagram: @roko.gligora
-LinkedIn: @rokogligora
+- inkedIn: @rokogligora
-Everything else: flag{rgligora}

 <!---
 rgligora/rgligora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.